jamesross2/random_graph/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?logo=black&style=flat-square)](https://github.com/psf/black)

 This is a fast, lightweight, Python package for sampling random graphs.
 It is designed to generate graphs with a given degree sequence approximately uniformly at random.
-It does this for as quickly as possible, for as many degree sequences as possible.
+It does this as quickly as possible, for as many degree sequences as possible.